AldoSuba/docs.buf.build/docs/bsr/overview.md

   - buf.build/acme/units
 ```

-Although we **do not recommend** it, in some situations you may need to pin a module to a specific version.
+Although we **do not recommend** it, in some situations you may need to pin a module to a specific version, you can do so by specifying tag, commit, or draft in your `deps` after the `:` delimiter.
 Ideally, authors keeps modules backwards-compatible and avoid breaking changes so you can *always* rely on the latest version.

 ```yaml
 deps: